Sunflower Seeds Benefits

 Sunflower Seeds are not only rich in mood boosting vitamins and minerals; they are high in the amino acid tryptophan.
 Tryptophan is needed to produce serotonin in the body, a brain biochemical that promotes restful sleep and wellbeing.
 When serotonin levels are low, people often experience depression, anxiety and insomnia.

-Sunflower Seeds can be eaten liberally and included in salads, cakes, muesli and trail mixes.
+Can be eaten liberally and included in salads, cakes, muesli, chia seed pudding and trail mixes.

 The Sunflower's worldwide fame only began in the 1700's when Russia's Peter the Great was so charmed by their sunny disposition that he took some seeds back to Russia where cultivation was revived in earnest.
 The seeds were eagerly accepted by the people there, where they were eaten as a snack and pressed for oil.
 The Russians and Eastern Europeans discovered that one of the many merits of cooking with Sunflower oil is that the oil remains liquid at lower temperatures as opposed to fats from animal sources.
 Sunflower oil was perfectly suited to the colder climates of the northern regions of Russia and Europe because it could pour easily in cold weather.